 Trickle vents are now a mandatory requirement for new and replacement windows.
 This is a result of the new and updated Building Regulations.
 Approved Document F has seen changes in relation to ventilation in homes.
-There have been questions raised with regards to the practicality of trickle ventilation and how much they truly offer to a window.
+There have been questions raised with regard to the practicality of trickle ventilation and how much it truly offers to a window.

 One such question relates to whether or not trickle vents cause heat loss.
 They provide effective ventilation in the same sense that an open window would.

 Additionally, they provide increased ventilation in a secure way that does not require an open window.
 Therefore, it does not cause as much heat loss as an open window would, for example.